turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-6-tests.md

 - [x] US6-BLD-1: It should call createPuzzle on the puzzle service with the correct arguments
 - [x] US6-BLD-2: It should disable elements on the page when the puzzle service is loading
 - [x] US6-BLD-3: It should reset the grid cells to white when createPuzzle resolves

+## Integration tests

+- [x] US6-INT-1: It should display a sign-in screen if createPuzzle throws a 401 error